Mikaral/IoT-Training/Week 1/Lesson-3.md

 IoT devices handle things that usually you would need a human to do.
 For example, fewer doctor visits, I don't need to go to the doctor to verify my blood level on my sugar, or my oxygen saturation, I can use IoT devices to do that for him.
 Of course, you need to visit doctors if something is wrong, but these devices are really handful to check if something is wrong with you.

-You see, depending on people for somethings can be burdensome, specially for infirm people.
+You see, depending on people for some things can be burdensome, specially for infirm people.
 And IoT devices help to be more independent on this matter.

 ### It connects you to the World!